wirshingh/getorganelle-hydra-loop/README.md

 ### To Run the Job
 The trimmed reads files must end in '_R1_PE_trimmed.fastq.gz' (forward) and '_R2_PE_trimmed.fastq.gz' (reverse) for the job to work.
 Alternatively, the job file can be edited to match the trimmed R1 and R2 file names.

-Two items need to be added for the job to run.
+Add these items to the script.

 1. SAMPLEDIR_TRM="path to trimmed reads directory"